TechmongersNL/fs03-react-components/AssessmentPractice.md

 #### Results feedback

-Correcting this assessments takes time.
+Correcting these assessments takes time.
 Please be patient with regards to getting the results of your assessments.
 Results are planned to go out the following week between Monday and Tuesday.

 #### How to make and submit your assessment